 - 1/2 large onion, chopped

-- 1 tbsp fresh thyme and rosemary leaves, chopped (or 1/2 tsp each dried)
+- 1 tablespoon fresh thyme and rosemary leaves, chopped (or 1/2 teaspoon each dried)

 - Freshly ground black pepper, to taste

 - Heat one packet FBOMB Olive Oil in a large oven-safe skillet over medium-high heat.

 - Add diced onion, celery, and garlic, and let cook for 5 minutes, stirring occasionally until soft and fragrant.